-So, what we do know for sure is that it’s clearly a serious problem that affects people all over the world.
-We reckon that the IPA estimates are not far off at around 7%.
+So, what we do know for sure is that it’s clearly a serious problem that affects high numbers of people all over the world.
+I reckon that the IPA estimates are not far off at around 7%.

 Associated Symptoms Of Shy Bladder Syndrome

-Here`s an explanation of how this social phobia affects an individual`s life.
+Here`s my explanation of how this social phobia affects an individual`s life.
 After an initial bad experience, the person anticipates difficulty relieving themselves whenever entering a public toilet.
 Forceful attempts to control this process fail.
 Anxiety therefore increases.
 The increased anxiety then reduces the chances of the individual taking a leak in a public facility even more.
 And so the problem develops.

 Paruretics must then adjust to the medical condition by urinating as often as possible when they are at home.
 Limiting the intake of water and other fluids when out.
 Even turning down social invitations so that they can avoid a potential embarrassing situation.

 As with many social phobics, people suffering from paruresis practice avoidance behavior.
 The result briefly reduces the fear that is associated with the inability to pee.
 However, it reinforces the pattern.
 Some may not feel particularly worried while in public lavatories.
 For others the issue can be much worse.
 Anxiety symptoms, including shaking, heart palpitations, dizziness, sweating and faintness are not unheard of.

 It’s a condition that’s rarely talked about.
-And, since this subject is rarely discussed publicly, most paruretics feel that they`re the only people suffering from it.
+And, since this subject is seldom discussed publicly, most paruretics feel that they`re the only people suffering from it.
 They also feel embarrassed of their condition and become good at concealing it from their spouses, closest friends and even their doctors.
 The sense of humiliation, shame, depression and isolation resulting from this situation can be incapacitating.
 It plays on the mind and can affect standards of life considerably.
 That’s why it needs addressing and I urge you to take action.

 Is The Shy Bladder Social Phobia Treatable?

 Treatment options are similar to any other form of social anxiety.
 They pretty much all involve some form of therapy.
-You should always start with a visit to a urologist though.
+I urge you to start with a visit to a urologist though.
 This will make certain that there is nothing physical causing the problem.